Biden Appropriations Veto Could Help to Skirt Inquiry

 Meanwhile, Congress finds itself teetering on the precipice of a potential government shutdown unless both the House and Senate reach a compromise on funding bills before the Sept.
 30 deadline.

-The task at hand for House Speaker Kevin McCarthy, R-Calif., is to garner sufficient support for the bill in the Democratic-controlled Senate.
+The task at hand for House Speaker Kevin McCarthy, R-Calif., is to garner sufficient support for the bill in the Democrat-controlled Senate.

 Central to the controversy surrounding the appropriations bill are its provisions from House Republicans.